AMWen/pantry_app/README.md

 # Pantry App

 A simple and intuitive mobile app built with Flutter that helps you track your grocery items.
 The app allows you to input multiple items at once, modify quantities, delete items, and organize them using tags.
-It also includes options for importing and exporting data, and sorting pantry items by different criteria.
+It also includes options for importing and exporting data, and sorting items by different criteria.

+In addition to groceries management, the app has expanded to support tracking to-do lists and meal planning, providing an all-in-one solution for managing your daily tasks and food-related needs.

 ## Features